isfaidaznam/loan-repayment-prediction/README.md

 The trained model can be deployed in a production environment to make real-time predictions on new loan applications.
 Continuous monitoring and evaluation of the model's performance can help ensure its accuracy and effectiveness over time.

-### 5.7 The Trained AI Model Becomes Irrelevant at Use
+### 5.7 The Trained AI Model are Doomed to Be Irrelevant at Use

 Once the trained model is used as intended, all other future outcomes becomes irrelevant.
 Future data must not be used to train or evolve future AI Models for the same intention.